weewx/weewx/docs_src/usersguide/installing.md

 configuration file using a text editor such as `nano`, and see the extension documentation for details.

-In most cases, you will then have to restart `weewxd`.
+In most cases, you will then have to restart WeeWX.

 See the documentation for [`weectl extension`](../utilities/weectl-extension.md) for details.